2018 Plant City Strawberry Festival runs 11 days

-If you want to avoid the crowds during the Strawberry Festival, you can visit this area any time during the berry-picking season, from January through April and be immersed in the strawberry culture.
+If you want to avoid the crowds during the Strawberry Festival, you can visit Plant City any time during the berry-picking season — January through April — and be immersed in the strawberry culture.
 (Blueberries are also grown here, with the harvest’s peak in May.)

 Although most commercial growers in the area do not allow you to pick your own strawberries, there are a few family farms that do.
 Here’s one that comes recommended by readers at pickyourown.org: Spivey Farms, 6101 South County Road 39, Plant City, FL 33567 (813) 650-8999 (Call for hours)